offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   `{bm-error} Did you mean hotend (no space)?/(hot\s+end)/i` `{bm-error} Did you mean coldend (no space)?/(cold\s+end)/i`

 * `{bm} part cooling fan` - A fan located at the !!base!! of the toolhead.
-The part cooling fan directs are to the cooling ducts that sandwich the tip of the hotend's nozzle, rapidly cooling printed filament. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`
+The part cooling fan directs air to the cooling ducts that sandwich the tip of the hotend's nozzle, rapidly cooling printed filament. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`

   `{bm-error} Did you mean part cooling fan?/(cooling part fan)/i`